dargueta/unicorn-lua/README.rst

 This project has the following dependencies.
 Ensure you have them installed before using.

+* A C++ compiler supporting the C11 standard or later.
+Supported compilers include:
+  * GCC 4.1+ and GCC-compatible compilers like Clang
+  * Visual Studio 2017, version 15.6 or later
 * `cmake`_ 3.18 or higher.
 Run ``cmake --version`` if you're not sure what version you have.
 * The `Unicorn CPU Emulator`_ library must be installed in your system's standard